 - Credentials Solutions

-Unless your school uses one of the above electronic transcript transfer sources, you must use LSAC’s Transcript Request Forms when requesting transcripts from your institutions.
+Unless your school uses one of the above electronic transcript transfer sources and participates in the electronic transfer delivery service, you must use LSAC’s Transcript Request Forms when requesting transcripts from your institutions.

 The address to which your transcripts must be sent will be printed on your Transcript Request Forms.
 You need not worry about an address when using one of the electronic services.